Connor’s Journey: An Update

 By: Becky Miller

 Editor’s Note: This May Connor Miller was featured in a KSTP Story.
-Click here to watch it now and then catch up with Connor below.
+Catch up with Connor below.

 Connor is an energetic, (very!) opinionated and happy one-year-old.
 He has a zest for life that is difficult to explain in words.
 Perhaps it is because of the physical challenges he has had to overcome, or perhaps he simply loves life.
 Regardless, his energy and excitement are contagious – it is almost impossible to avoid smiling when he is near!